hibbitts-design/docsify-this/README.md

 ---

-### What Problem does Docsify-This Solve?
+### What Problem Does Docsify-This Solve?

-Docsify-This provides an easy on-ramp to pubishing [Markdown](https://www.markdownguide.org/basic-syntax/) content, with no website setup or build process required.
+Docsify-This provides an easy on-ramp to publishing [Markdown](https://www.markdownguide.org/basic-syntax/) content, with no website setup or build process required.
 Collaborative authoring using GitHub is also supported.

 With Docsify-This you can: